Dyman17/dombyra/README.md

    - Build command: `npm install`
    - Start command: `npm start`
    - Instance type: Free or paid (as preferred)
-5. Add environment variables (if using a database):
-   - `DATABASE_URL` - Your PostgreSQL database connection string
-6. Click "Create Web Service"
+5. Click "Create Web Service"

 ### Environment Variables

-- `DATABASE_URL` - PostgreSQL database connection string (optional, falls back to JSON files)
 - `PORT` - Port to run the server on (automatically set by Render)

 ### Notes

 - The application will automatically use the PORT environment variable provided by Render
-- If no DATABASE_URL is provided, the application will fall back to using the JSON files
 - The application serves static files from the `public` directory

 ## Local Development